Mines Paris – PSL: Education

 For students having studied in the Classe Préparatoire aux Grandes Ecoles (a two-year highly selective undergraduate program in Mathematics, Physics and Engineering, among others), admission to Civil Engineer of Mines is decided through a nationwide competitive examination.
-Every year, ten applications are also accepted from students around the world according to their academic achievements.
+Every year, ten additional applications are accepted from students around the world based on their academic achievements.

-Admission to the Corps of Mines is possible for French students at the end of the studies in École polytechnique, École normale supérieure, École des télécommunications de Paris and École des mines de Paris (these two later, after a specific examination), or from the other great technical corps of the French state.
-Admission in third year is also open to one Ph.D graduate.
+Admission to the Corps of Mines is possible for French students at the end of their studies in École polytechnique, École normale supérieure, École des télécommunications de Paris and École des mines de Paris (these last two, after a specific examination), or from the other grand technical corps of the French state.
+Admission in the third year is also open to one PhD graduate.